pommicket/bootstrap/05/README.md

 ```
 The last line causes the `inline` keyword (added in C99) to be ignored.

-Fewer changes would've been needed for an older version of TCC, but older versions didn't support
-x86-64 assembly, which might end up being relevant...

 ## \*libc

-If you look in TCC's source code, you will not find implementations of any of the C standard library functions.
+If you look in tcc's source code, you will not find implementations of any of the C standard library functions.
-So how can programs compiled with TCC use those functions?
+So how can programs compiled with tcc use those functions?

-When a program compiled with TCC (under default settings) calls `printf`, say, it actually gets the instructions
+When a program compiled with tcc (under default settings) calls `printf`, say, it actually gets the instructions
 for `printf` from a separate library file
 (called something like `/usr/lib/x86_64-linux-gnu/libc-2.31.so`).
 There are very good reasons for this: for example,
 if there a security bug were found in `printf`, it would be much easier to replace the library file than re-compile
 every program which uses `printf`.

 Now this library file is itself compiled from C source files (typically glibc).
-So, we can't really say that the self-compiled TCC was built from scratch, and there could be malicious
+So, we can't really say that the self-compiled tcc was built from scratch, and there could be malicious
 self-replicating code in glibc.

+### compiling glibc

-You can't compile glibc with TCC, but
+You can't compile glibc with tcc, but
-it's possible to build an old version of `musl`, an alternate libc
+it's possible to build an old version of musl, an alternate libc
 (you can run `CC=../tcc-0.9.27/tcc0 make` in the `musl-0.6.0` directory here).

-You should be able to use musl alongside TCC to build an old version of GCC (git revision
+You should be able to use musl alongside tcc to build an old version of gcc.
-`79a6d9b7ff3822675ee44d8d6cad86027dadd664` seems workable).
 This also requires
-building several tools needed to compile GCC.
-You should then be able to build (possibly an old version of)
+building several tools needed to compile gcc.
+You should then be able to build an old version of
-glibc, and with that, a modern version of GCC.
+glibc, and with that, a modern version of gcc.

-This is all extremely tedious, though, so I'm not planning on doing it anytime soon.
+Well, I tried this.
+And it is an absolute nightmare.
+GNU has created a horrible web of programs that all depend on each other.
+According to the recommended build process, you need awk to build awk, sed to build sed,
+sed to build grep, etc. Here was a "guide" I was starting to write for how to
+get to glibc:

+- install tcc, musl
+- build mrsh, make, basic utilities
+- chroot
+- build & install coreutils
+- build & install dash
+- build & install sed-4.2
+- build & install ld, as (from binutils)
+- build gcc
+- build & install grep-3.7
+- build & install awk
+- build & install bash
+- build & install glibc (didn't work)

+Each of these programs uses a `./configure` script to set up the code and Makefiles.
+These scripts are basically impossible to use without already having
+most of these programs.
+So, I resorted to configuring the build with
+the ordinary binary versions of `sed`, etc. I had on my machine.
+This made broken Makefiles which I spent hours editing by hand
+-- and is it really compiled from scratch if it's built from
+computer-generated source files and Makefiles?
+And although the developers at GNU
+refrain from declaring variables after statements, and keep old-style function declarations
+to support compilers from the 80s; they *still* manage to use gcc-specific extensions, and
+not even extensions that all versions of gcc support!
+After hours and hours of fixing compiler errors, I decided to give up.

+THIS WAY LIES MADNESS.